University of Zaragoza

+In 2014, it had more than 30,000 students and more than 3,000 teaching members, among its 22 centers and 74 degrees.
+Its current rector is José Antonio Mayoral Murillo, full professor of organic chemistry.

 History

 Beginnings

 Ecclesiastical schools were the initial elements of the University of Zaragoza.
 These schools were later consolidated into the School of Zaragoza, led by Bishop Braulio during the seventh century (who would later be made the patron saint of the university).
 The School of Arts officially became a university in 1542, though some scholars argue it could be considered a university of arts since 1477.